VishalJangid123/GoWhere/README.md

 ### **API Endpoints:**

 - **GET /events**: Fetch a list of events with filtering and sorting options.
-- **POST /events**: Create new events (title, description, date, location).
+- **✅POST /events**: Create new events (title, description, date, location).
 - **PUT /events/:id**: Update an existing event (edit title, date, location).
 - **DELETE /events/:id**: Delete an event.

 ### **UI Components:**

-- **Event Feed Screen**: Display a list of events with title, date, location, and creator.
+- **✅Event Feed Screen**: Display a list of events with title, date, location, and creator.
-- **Event Detail Screen**: Show detailed event information with options to join or mark as interested.
+- **✅Event Detail Screen**: Show detailed event information with options to join or mark as interested.
-- **Create/Edit Event Screen**: Build a form to input/edit event details (title, date, location, description).
+- **✅Create/Edit Event Screen**: Build a form to input/edit event details (title, date, location, description).
 - **Event Delete Modal**: Add a delete button with a confirmation dialog.

 ---